Hutchinsonj1/PRODUCTION1/README.md

     Open the 'JOHN_CENA_webserver' in your text editor

-    In 'Terminal' tab at the top, click 'Run Active File' If this doesn't work, open the New Folder you cloned my files to on your computer and simply double-click the 'JOHN_CENA_webserver.html' file
+    In 'Run' tab at the top, click 'Run Without Debugging' If this doesn't work, open the New Folder you cloned my files to on your computer and simply double-click the 'JOHN_CENA_webserver.html' file